 Farfetch provided customers with a sign-in screen to search their purchase history and wish list, which provided valuable customer insight for the sales assistants.
 There was also a smart mirror to request different sizes, alternative products or pay without leaving the dressing room.

-This innovation led them to be labeled as “The Retail of the Future”, allowing customers to enjoy an effortless experience that harmonizes the best parts of boutique shopping with the speed and convenience of online shopping.
+This innovation led them to be labeled as “The Retailer of the Future”, allowing customers to enjoy an effortless experience that harmonizes the best parts of boutique shopping with the speed and convenience of online shopping.

 Vans: A shopping experience to remember

 The House of Vans in London lives up to the company motto of being “off the wall”.
 A location where art, music, BMX, street culture and fashion converge, you can find almost everything you can imagine across the 30,000 square feet building.
 Amongst a cinema, café, live music venue and art gallery, the bottom floor holds the most unique feature of the building: the concrete ramp, mini ramp and street course.